Coaching Staff & Pros

 Carroll was traded to the Philadelphia Union on November 22, 2010, from the Columbus Crew.
-A veteran midfielder with two MLS Cups under his belt, Carroll brought a high work-rate to the Union’s midfield in 2011, starting all 32 games he appeared in.
-Carroll has been selected as team captain for the 2013 season.
+He has two MLS Cups under his belt and brought a high work-rate to the Union’s midfield in 2011 by starting all 32 games he appeared in.
+Carroll is the team Captain.

 Sheanon Williams #25, Defender